trentfridey/human-timeline/readme.md

 - [x] Add graph of hours of daylight
 - [x] Make Responsive
 - [ ] Deploy to Netlify
+- [ ] label offset in days relative to today

 ## Building and running on localhost